lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 [Here](https://pages.github.com/themes/) is a list of all Jekyll themes supported by GitHub Pages by default.
 If you already like one of these without any further customization, see the usage instructions on the respective theme repository page and you are all set.

-Most of the Jekyll themes you will find [here](http://jekyllthemes.org/) won't work with GitHub Pages without using TravisCI.
+Most of the Jekyll themes you will find [here](http://themes.jekyllrc.org/) won't work with GitHub Pages without using TravisCI.
-Same goes to any customization you maybe want to make on your Jekyll site.
+Same goes to any customization you maybe want to make on a Jekyll theme.

 # Hosting
 ## Using Git branches
-In order to automatically build your Jekyll site with TravisCI, it's necessary to work at least on two Git branches.
+In order to automatically build your Jekyll site with TravisCI, it's necessary to work on at least two Git branches.
 The master branch will only be used to build your blog by GitHub Pages.
-You won't work on that branch actively anymore.
+You won't work on that branch from now on.

 A second branch - let's call it "release" - will serve as your new main branch to work on and push your commits to.
 So you have to create a new branch that branches off of the master branch.
 If you don't know how to do that, please refer to [this](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell#_create_new_branch) site.
-From now on you don't have to push anything on the master branch.
+If you're done you won't have to do anything on the master branch anymore.

 ## Build your blog with TravisCI
 Now it's finally time to use TravisCI to build your blog and push the static files of the built site to your master branch automatically.
 To achieve this, firstly you have to follow the instruction steps three to four on [this](https://docs.travis-ci.com/user/tutorial) site you already have visited before.

-The `.travis.yml` file should look like this in order to tell TravisCI to pull only from your release branch and push the built site to your master branch.
+The `.travis.yml` file should look like this in order to tell TravisCI to pull only from your release branch and push the static files to your master branch.

 ```yaml
 language: ruby